Aluminum Tubing Aluminum Tubing

 Square Aluminum Tubing

 Square tubing offers a clean look and a flat surface ideal for mounting or attaching brackets and accessories.
 The symmetrical shape provides greater stability when used in frames, corners, or modular assemblies.
-Because of its consistent dimensions, it is commonly used in SEG framing, retail displays, and internal structural supports.
+Square is sometimes desired as it is naturally non-rotational.

 Rectangular Aluminum Tubing